KILTprotocol/kilt-workshop-101/claim.md

 ## Code: create the `RequestForAttestation` object

-Now that you have your claim, you want to sign it and prepare it for the attester.
+Now that you have your claim, you want to sign it and prepare it for the <span class="label-role attester">attester</span>.
 To do so, let's build a `RequestForAttestation` object.

 Append the following code to `2-claim.js`: